apollo spectra

 Why is a mastoidectomy performed?

 A mastoidectomy is required when an ear infection (otitis media) progresses to the brain.
-Cholesteatoma is a noncancerous tumour that occurs beneath your eardrum due to persistent ear infections.
+Cholesteatoma is a noncancerous tumor that occurs beneath your eardrum due to persistent ear infections.
 A mastoidectomy is frequently done in conjunction with cochlear implant surgery.

 A mastoidectomy with tympanoplasty will be performed if your eardrum has ruptured.
 A tympanoplasty is an eardrum operation.
 Even if your eardrum does not need to be repaired, tympanoplasty refers to the surgery behind it.